mnjm/mnjm.github.io/content/posts/supercharing-zsh-with-custom-zle-widgets/index.md

 One such mundane task is the vanilla way of navigating directories (using `cd`), which can be tedious and boring.
 In the pursuit of finding a better way to navigate, I discovered FZF, more specifically `fzf-cd-widget`, which is added as a keybinding (Alt+C) to zsh when the FZF zsh plugin is installed.
 This was nice as it provided the ability to navigate different levels of child directories with a few keystrokes.

 After integrating `fzf-cd-widget` into my workflow, one thing that was lacking was the ability to `cd` to previously visited directories.
-For that, I added a function named `cdprev()` that uses FZF to search through the `pushd` directory stack and `cd` to the selected entry.
+For that, I had a function named `cdprev()` that uses FZF to search through the `pushd` directory stack and `cd` to the selected entry.

 ```bash
 cdprev() {